 - Search Keywords: Select this option for visitors who use certain search keywords to land on the test page.
 The Search Keywords condition applies for both organic and paid search traffic from search engines.

-HTTPS because the search engines on HTTPS encrypt the search keywords.
+are on HTTPS because the search engines on HTTPS encrypt the

 - Traffic Source: Use this option to segment the report based on the source that the visitor has come from.
 The following traffic source options are available in VWO:

 - Direct: This option refers to the traffic that directly lands on the test page and when document.referrer in visitor information is empty.

 - Email: This type contains utm_medium=email as the query parameter.